OHI-Science/bhi-1.0-archive/baltic2015/prep/AO/ao_prep.md

 Data Prep
 ---------

+Data prep below.

 ### Data scoring

-We will have to determine appropriate 0-1 scale for *GES* and *sub-GES*
+We will have to determine appropriate 0-1 scale for *GES* and *sub-GES*.

+*Note that in the OHI framework 'NA' means that an indicator is not applicable, not that there is no data.
+If there is no data, should either gap-fill or assign a score of 0 to highlight missing information*

     ## Warning: package 'readr' was built under R version 3.2.4